chloequinto/tracerouteViz/README.md

 [Chloe Quinto](https://github.com/chloequinto)  <br>

 ## Description
-Traceroute is a utility that records the route (specific gateway computers at each hop) through the internet between your cmoputer and a specified destination computer. <br>
+Traceroute is a utility that records the route (specific gateway computers at each hop) through the internet between your computer and a specified destination computer. <br>

 While it's interesting to see how many hops a packet takes and its location, it is difficult to see, in a visual sense, where the packets are hopping. <br>